luoxiao23333/UsableK8SDeploymentWithContainerd/README.md

 # In K8s Deploy
 To Download necessary image(kube-system) for k8s, you can run pullImage.sh
-Note: If you use container, replace docker pull and docker tag with corresponding command, like ctr i pull, ctr i tag
+Note: If you use containerd, replace docker pull and docker tag with corresponding command, like ctr i pull, ctr i tag
 This command can let you download images in China Mainland

 Before running: